PowerMechGuy/Android-Calculator/README.md

 8. Right to left display.
 9. Large buttons.

-So far it is stable.
+So far it is: unstable.

 Fixed compound calculation instability.
-Most recent edit: September 25, 2018.
+Most recent edit: September 27, 2018.